ultraio/docs-blockchain/docs/blockchain/block-producers/index.md

 # Block Producers

-Block producers (BPs) play a crucial role Antelope networks.
+Block producers play a crucial role Antelope networks.
 Ultra is an Antelope based network that runs with its own protocol changes and differences.
 Here's an overview of what Block Producers are expected to do.

 ### Block Production